 Your local church will generally allow 1 group to collect at all services on a particular weekend.
 Make sure to have people collecting at all exits or entrances with proper collection buckets and clear signage.

 If children are helping, ensure there is an adult collecting alongside each group and that the children (and adults) know what they are collecting for when people ask. ie. a new school hall or pitch, computers etc.

 Ensure you have the correct permits in place for any bucket collections.

 #5.
 Table Quiz

-I have been to several table quizzes over the years and I think the best ones are when you get the kids involved and allow them to take part.
+I have been to several table quizzes over the years and I think the best ones are when you get the kids involved and allow them to take part alongside the adults.